Posted on September 12th, 2017

 Nowadays, very few companies use asbestos and exposure is no longer a cause for concern.
-However, the unprecedented exploitation of asbestos, which went on for nearly 100 years, continues to result in dire repercussions, as over 12,000 new cases of asbestosis, lung cancer, and mesothelioma are diagnosed annually throughout the U.S. The Environmental Working Group estimates that 1 in 125 American men who die after the age of 50 loses his life to a disease caused by asbestos exposure.
+However, the unprecedented exploitation of asbestos, which went on for nearly 100 years, continues to result in dire repercussions, as over 12,000 new cases of asbestosis, lung cancer, and mesothelioma are diagnosed annually throughout the U.S. The Environmental Working Group estimates that 1 in 125 American men who die after the age of 50 lost his life to a disease caused by asbestos exposure.
 Since these illnesses are latent for 10 to 50 years, the number of asbestos victims is expected to remain steady until well into the next decade.

 A mesothelioma or lung cancer diagnosis takes a heavy toll on both the sufferer and their family, as diseases arising from asbestos exposure tend to be very aggressive, progressing at a fast pace, as well as very debilitating, affecting day-to-day life tremendously.
 Understandably, family members will go to great lengths to make sure they receive quality medical care and effective treatment, often pushing aside financial matters.
 Nevertheless, although the health of your loved one will naturally come as a top-priority after diagnosis, taking legal action is also important and can even benefit their wellbeing.